Royal Canadian Numismatic Association medals and awards: 1963 CNA Annual Convention

-The tenth annual convention was hosted by the Vancouver Numismatic Society.
+The tenth annual convention was hosted by the Vancouver Numismatic Society in Vancouver, British Columbia.
 The Convention took place from August 15 to 17, 1963.
 For the first time ever, the C.N.A.’s official seal was incorporated into the design.
 The C.N.A. seal is an adaptation of Emanuel Hahn’s Voyageur Dollar reverse design.
 The reverse depicts a view of “The Lions”, twin mountain peaks of the North Shore coastal range, with the Lion's Gate Suspension bridge in the foreground.
 The medal was designed by Larry Gingras, Leslie C. Hill, and Lawrence Kristmanson.
 It was struck by Pressed Metal Products of Vancouver.